 Labradoodle Coat Colors

-Labradoodle coats come in a variety of shades, including Chalk, Caramel, Apricot, Red, Chocolate, and Parti-Color (having a predominant coat color broken by patches of one or more other colors).
+Labradoodle coats come in a range of colors, including Chalk, Caramel, Apricot, Red, Chocolate, and Parti-Color (having a predominant coat color broken by patches of one or more other colors).

 Labradoodle and Goldendoodle Coat Texture